AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-modern-feature-stores.md

 Effective feature governance requires:

-**Ownership tracking.** Every feature view in the registry should have a named owner—an individual or a team—who is accountable for keeping the computation logic current and the feature quality above threshold.
+**Ownership tracking.** Every feature view in the registry should have a named owner, an individual or a team, who is accountable for keeping the computation logic current and the feature quality above threshold.
 Feast's registry supports tagging feature views with ownership metadata.

 **Quality thresholds.** Features have expected statistical properties.
 A `days_since_last_purchase` feature shouldn't have null rates above 5% for active user entities.
 Setting expected statistics and alerting when feature distributions shift prevents degraded models from silently serving incorrect predictions.